Getting sick is a part of life and happens to the best of us.

 Laws surrounding sick days and paid time off are in place to protect both employees and employers.
 In Australia, sick time leave is known as personal/carer’s leave

-Under the Fair Work Act 2009 national system, permanent employees are entitled to 10 days of paid personal/carer’s leave per year.
-Employees rollover any unused time but will not ordinarily receive a payout for unused sick days once they retire or leave the company (unless the employee’s Modern Award or enterprise agreement provides for differently).
+Under the Fair Work Act 2009 national system, permanent full-time employees are entitled to 10 days of paid personal/carer’s leave per year.
+Permanent part-time employees and permanent employees with variable hours are entitled to 1/26th of their ordinary hours in paid personal/carer’s leave.
+Employees roll over any unused time but will not ordinarily receive a payout for unused sick leave once they retire or leave the company (unless the employee’s Modern Award or enterprise agreement provides for differently).

 Employees can use personal carer’s leave in Australia for the following reasons: